take a brief look at

-a piece of ground having specific characteristics or military potential
+a piece of ground having specific characteristics

 "Stunted" means "inferior in size or quality"--this adjective describes both the woodland and scrub ("dense vegetation consisting of stunted bushes").
 Although the novel starts off during the rainy season, the stunted terrain emphasizes the shortage of water in Sudan.
 It also makes the walk more dangerous, because they don't have shade from the sun, places to hide from the rebels, or healthy fruits to eat.